Ricette di Sicilia

 - 8

-Cook the penne until just al dente, drain, and toss in the sauce for a couple of minutes.
+Cook the penne until just al dente, drain, and toss them in the pan with the sauce for a couple of minutes.

 - 9

-Serve piping hot, with a generous sprinkle of grated Sicilian pecorino if you like.
+Serve piping hot, finished with a sprinkle of grated Sicilian pecorino if you like.

 💡 Tips and Variations